Fall is the perfect time of the year to start a food garden.

 Here are just a few fruits and vegetables that can grow this time of the year or can be harvested in the fall.

 Apples-The best thing about growing apples is that the tree is useful year around.
-They start out as beautiful blooms on a tree in the spring and by the fall, lush apples just in time to make pies or cider for the winter.
+They start out as beautiful blooms on a tree in the spring and by the fall, green apples just in time to make pies or cider for the winter.

 Who doesn’t love a good Arugula salad this time of year?
 Don’t have to wait until spring to enjoy Arugula.
 It can grow anytime and anywhere in almost any climate.

 Broccoli-Broccoli is another vegetable that can be grown year around, but it seems to be at its sweetest and tastiest in the fall when the temps come down.

 Cabbage-Just like broccoli, cabbage seems to thrive in cooler temps and taste sweeter because of it.
 The cooler the weather, the better it tastes.

 Figs-If you live in some areas of the South, you or someone you know most likely has a fig tree in their backyard.
 Figs are perfect for picking this time of year and can be used for such things as fig preserves.

 Garlic-A lot of people may not have known or may have forgotten that the fall is garlic season.
 Garlic is at its best during the late summer and fall.

 Grapes-Grapes tend to start to ripen in the summer, but the grape season goes into the early fall as well.
 So there is still plenty of time to harvest grapes to make wine or jellies.

 Green Beans-Green beans taste their best during the summer and fall months and can grow anywhere around the country.